noarfarber/CV/README.md

 # Noa Farber

-I am a recent Makers Academy graduate, an aspiring junior developer and have experience as a pastry chef in some of the top bakeries and restaurants in London.
+I am a Makers Academy graduate, an aspiring junior developer and have experience as a pastry chef in some of the top bakeries and restaurants in London.
 Creating something out of nothing was what drew me into both baking and coding.
 I take great pleasure in developing products that delight and seek to make an impact on people’s lives.

 I am a detail-oriented problem solver with a passion for delightful user experience and using tech for good.
 After working as a pastry chef for 10 years, I was looking for an intellectual challenge in an environment where I could learn new skills and create beautiful, useful products.